bramblelab/bramblelab.github.io/_posts/2016-03-01-grade-level-reading-campaign.markdown

 ![Jessica Interview](/img/glr_sticker_0.jpeg)

 Of all the daily reading materials, it has received the most positive feedback by far from parents across the city.
+Each features sample discussion questions by reading experts.
 Below are the first rendition and a more fleshed-out rendition of these Reading Labels.

 ![GLR Sticker 1](/img/glr_sticker_1.jpeg)